Castle Biosciences (CSTL) versus Its Competitors Critical Review

-Castle Biosciences (NASDAQ: CSTL) is one of 29 public companies in the “Medical laboratories” industry, but how does it contrast to its peers?
-We will compare Castle Biosciences to related businesses based on the strength of its earnings, dividends, risk, analyst recommendations, valuation, profitability and institutional ownership.
+Castle Biosciences (NASDAQ: CSTL) is one of 29 public companies in the “Medical laboratories” industry, but how does it contrast to its rivals?
+We will compare Castle Biosciences to similar businesses based on the strength of its institutional ownership, earnings, analyst recommendations, valuation, dividends, profitability and risk.

-This table compares Castle Biosciences and its peers top-line revenue, earnings per share and valuation.

 Analyst Ratings

-This is a breakdown of current ratings and target prices for Castle Biosciences and its peers, as reported by MarketBeat.
+This is a summary of current ratings and price targets for Castle Biosciences and its rivals, as provided by MarketBeat.

 |Sell Ratings